andrew/ultimate-awesome/README.md

 - [awesome-pandas](https://github.com/tommyod/awesome-pandas) - A collection of resources for pandas (Python) and related subjects.
 - [awesome-astronomy](https://github.com/jonathansick/awesome-astronomy) - A list of awesome astronomy projects.
 - [awesome-software-patreons](https://github.com/uraimo/awesome-software-patreons) - A curated list of awesome programmers and software projects you can support!.
+- [awesome-frames](https://github.com/davidfurlong/awesome-frames) - All the best Farcaster Frames resources in one place.
 - [awesome-github](https://github.com/fffaraz/awesome-github) - A curated list of awesome GitHub tools, libraries, resources, and shiny things.
 - [awesome-joplin](https://github.com/kot-behemoth/awesome-joplin) - 📒 A curated list of awesome Joplin themes and tools.
 - [awesome-proxmox-ve](https://github.com/Corsinvest/awesome-proxmox-ve) - A collection of awesome Proxmox VE documentation, tools, api, blogs, site.